geraldnguyen/geraldnguyen.github.com/content/blog/2022-09-26-shift-left-testing.md

 ## How does my team _shift left_?

 We started with **unit testing**, by developers, for their own codes.
 This is the easiest shift to implement, though it still tooks time, effort and patience to get it right.
-I recommend https://pragprog.com/titles/utj2/pragmatic-unit-testing-in-java-8-with-junit/ if you want quickly level-up
+I recommend [Pragmatic Unit Testing in Java 8 with JUnit](https://pragprog.com/titles/utj2/pragmatic-unit-testing-in-java-8-with-junit/) if you want quickly level-up

 The next step is to submit our codes to **static analysis testings** such as [Sonar](https://www.sonarqube.org/) and [Veracode](https://www.veracode.com/).